openreplay/openreplay/tracker/tracker-mobx/README.md

 ```

 Where `predicate` can be used to dynamically turn off capturing and `sanitize` can be used to modify the payload before sending it to backend.
+Most of the actions fall into `update` type, refer to mobx documentation for more details about add and delete (mostly for Maps)